-De Tour Village is a blue-collar town, with 35.62% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, De Tour Village is a village of managers, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in De Tour Village who work in management occupations (23.29%), office and administrative support (8.22%), and teaching (6.85%).
+De Tour Village is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, De Tour Village is a village of managers, service providers, and construction workers and builders.
+There are especially a lot of people living in De Tour Village who work in management occupations (34.09%), business and financial occupations (10.23%), and sales jobs (6.82%).

 Because of many things, De Tour Village is a great place for families with children to consider.
 First of all, many other families with children live here, making De Tour Village a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, De Tour Village has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, De Tour Village’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.